rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 | Hazard ratio (95% CI)                | 0.870 [0.678, 1.116]       | 0.870 [0.678, 1.116]       |
 | p-value                              | 0.2711                     | 0.2711                     |

-All analyses presented in this table are stratified analyses.

-* Primary analysis was performed with a data cut-off date of 14 November 2011.

-** Randomised Patients with Measurable Disease at Baseline.

-*** The final analysis of OS was performed when 266 deaths, which account for 73.7% of enrolled patients, were observed.

 The trial met its primary objective of PFS improvement.
 Compared to patients treated with chemotherapy (paclitaxel, topotecan or PLD) alone in the recurrent platinum-resistant setting, patients who received bevacizumab at a dose of 10 mg/kg every 2 weeks (or 15 mg/kg every 3 weeks if used in combination with 1.25 mg/m 2 topotecan on Days 1-5 every 3 weeks) in combination with chemotherapy and continued to receive bevacizumab until disease progression or unacceptable toxicity, had a statistically significant improvement in PFS.
-The exploratory PFS and OS analyses by chemotherapy cohort (paclitaxel, topotecan and PLD) are summarised in Table 24.
+The exploratory PFS and OS analyses by chemotherapy cohort (paclitaxel, topotecan and PLD) are summarized in Table 24.

 <div style=\"page-break-after: always\"></div>